No. You can counter or reject. You should discuss strategy with your homebids certified agent.

 Yes we have transparency so you know what other buyers are bidding.

-Not at all.
-Just request manual approval from the listing agent and begin bidding right away.
+Click the "Bid Now" button and follow the Registration Approval process.
+There are two approval options: 1.
+Request manual approval from the listing agent.
+2. Use credit card for identification purposes and instant approval.
 Also your agent can get approved and bid on your behalf as well.

 Yes.
 Buying a home is a complex transaction.
 Having an agent will help you get to the finish line.